amejiarosario/amejiarosario.github.io/source/_posts/2014-10-01-creating-a-restful-api-tutorial-with-nodejs-and-mongodb.markdown

 # Using MongoDB with Mongoose

-Mongoose is an <abbr title="Node Package Manager">NPM</abbr> package that allows to interact with MongoDB.
+Mongoose is an <abbr title="Node Package Manager">NPM</abbr> package that allows you to interact with MongoDB.
 You can install it as follows:

 ```bash
 npm install mongoose@4.5.8 --save
 ```

-If follow the previous steps you should have all you need to complete this tutorial.
+If you followed the previous steps, you should have all you need to complete this tutorial.
 We are going to build an API that allow users to CRUD (Create-Read-Update-Delete) Todo tasks from database.

 ## Mongoose CRUD